Table of contents

 It fuels imagination

-A lot of times, there are obscure inventions that could be useful to a specific industry or market.
-When you dig around the world of inventors and inventions, you might come across something useful for your existing business, or even help you set up a new one.
+Researching past inventions can also lead to new business ideas.
+When you dig around the world of inventors and inventions, you might come across something useful for your existing business, or even helpful in establishing a new one.
 Don't quit your day job just yet, though!